frappeee/Portfolio-Website/README.md

 # Portofolio-Website
-Made it for my portofolio as a computer science student created in an hour-ish
+Made it for my portofolio, made with responsive design in mind.